lewagon/dotfiles/01-Ruby/06-Parsing/Reboot-01-Christmas-list/README.md

 - How do you model your `giftlist`?
 - Do you use a hash? an array?

-**Discuss that with your teacher before implementinhg each action.**
+**Discuss that with your teacher before implementing each action.**

 ## Step 3 - Mark an item as bought 🎁🎁🎁